-However, a fashion brand has to wrangle a very complex supply chain to make this happen.
-This is why it is critical to leverage Fashion PLM software to help streamline every operation in the product’s lifecycle.
+Time-to-market can make or break a product, but a fashion brand has to wrangle a very complex supply chain to make this happen.
+That’s why they turn to Fashion PLM software to streamline every function in the product development process.

-Information management tools such as version control, search and filter capabilities, user permissions management and version history tracking enable teams to manage their data more efficiently.
-To illustrate, Dutch fashion brand Mexx said that the they chose WFX PLM “specifically for their best-in-market Product Information Management (PIM) and Digital Asset Management (DAM) modules” which allows them to gather all their data in a single place and then filter and extract this information for specific use cases such as for marketplaces like Zalando or Amazon.
+CUSTOMER SPEAK: Dutch fashion brand Mexx said they chose WFX PLM “specifically for their best-in-market Product Information Management (PIM) and Digital Asset Management (DAM) modules” which allows them to gather all their data in a single place and then filter and extract this information for specific use cases such as for marketplaces like Zalando or Amazon.

-A Fashion Tech Pack is a document that provides all the necessary information required to produce your garments.
-It contains specifications for each product, from yarns used in the fabric to methods of construction and washing instructions.
-PLM can help brands standardize their Tech Pack creation process.
-Brands can develop templates for different categories of garments, which can then be customized according to the required specifications and sent to suppliers.
+A Fashion Tech Pack contains specifications for each product, from yarns used in the fabric to methods of construction and washing instructions.
+PLM solutions help standardize the Tech Pack development process—developing templates for different product categories, each customizable for set specifications and supplier requirements.

-By having a standardized set of Tech Packs for all products, fashion brands can reduce time-to-market by ensuring that suppliers have access to all information required for production—including images and CAD files—with just one click.
+The digitalization of Tech Packs reduces time-to-market by ensuring that suppliers have access to the most up-to-date information for production—including images and CAD files—with just one click.